phantomsound/TooFunnyProductions/backend/docs/supabase-to-local-validation.md

 - `--report-path`: Optional path for the generated FDW comparison report (defaults to `backend/docs/reports/fdw-compare-<timestamp>.log`).
 - `--skip-export`: Reuse an existing schema dump at `backend/docs/schema/supabase_schema.sql` instead of exporting from Supabase.
 - `--include-data`: Export a full Supabase dump (schema + data) to `backend/docs/schema/supabase_full.sql` and restore it locally before validation/comparison.
+- `--drop-and-restore`: Drop and recreate the target database before **each** local restore attempt (including retries).
+Without this flag, non-interactive runs recreate the database once before applying the dump.
 - `--validation-base-url`: Base URL used for HTTP validation checks (default: `http://localhost:3000`; omit to skip HTTP validation).

 If any required flags are omitted the agent will prompt for values interactively.